shpoopdy/shpoopdy/README.md

 ### Hi there 👋
+My name is Mikey and I am currently a student at Humboldt State University getting my bachelors degree in Computer Science.

 <!--
 **shpoopdy/shpoopdy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.